 S-Bahn Berlin and its partners use state-of-the-art traffic technology to ensure safe and problem-free train operation, which includes train dispatching by the driver using a vehicle monitor, the ZAT FM.

 Stations where the conductor can not survey the entire edge of the platform require the use of ZAT FM.
 We use this train-operation technology at 84 stations.
 The cameras installed on the platform transfer images to a monitor, where the conductor is able to: observe the passengers getting in and out of the train, close the doors and check that there are no objects or people trapped in the doors.
 At the same time, the camera images are transmitted to the central operating station so that the supervisor on duty can support the conductor if needed.

 Since October 2011, DB Netz has been gradually upgrading the route network with a new train control system (ZBS) for the Berlin S-Bahn, which will replace the previous safety technology, a mechanical train control system.
-The entire changeover will be completed by the end of 2020 in the Inner (Stadtbahn) sub-network, by the end of 2023 in the North-South (Nord-Süd) sub-network, and by the end of 2025 in the Outer (Ring) network.
+The conversion was already completed in January 2021 on the (Stadtbahn) subnetwork.
+Completion for the North-South (Nord-Süd) subnetwork is planned by the end of 2023 and for the Ring subnetwork by the end of 2025.

 Compared to the previous technology, the new system also monitors compliance with the permitted speed of trains, with respect to railway signaling.
 For this purpose, the tracks are equipped with balises, electronic transponders which serve as "beacons" providing the exact location of a train.
 A computer system on the train evaluates the data, monitors the speed, controls the decreasing speed when thebr train approaches stop signals, and releases the emergency brake if necessary.
 Electronic displays and announcements in the cab of the train assist the conductor at work.